Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer: Experiments

 \subsection{Implementation Details}

-In our experiments, we used two backbones as the feature extraction module, RESNET-34(2D) and R2PLUS1D(3D) for different reasons.
-In the network represented by RESNET-34 with the 2D image as input, the memory usage is small, which means that the video of the same duration can be divided into more intervals in a limited memory.
-In this way, the interval can contain more precise information, and temporal attention information is more accurately transmitted to S-Net.
-For the R2PLUS1D, it uses continuous RGB frames as input, which usually takes up more video memory, but it can handle complex information better.
-In our practice, the input for RESNET-34 is a single-frame image, and the whole video is divided into eight intervals.
-For R2PLUS1D-18, the input from four intervals containing five consecutive frames each.
+In our experiments, we used two backbones as the feature extraction module, Resnet-34 and R2Plus1D-18 for different reasons.
+In our practice, the input for the Resnet-34 is a single-frame data, and the whole video is divided into eight intervals.
+For R2Plus1D-18, the input from four intervals containing five consecutive frames each.

-Our entire training process is as follows: First, a single model training is conducted, including T-Net with HR data as input and S-Net with LR data as input, then a teacher-student model joint training is performed.
+Our entire training process is as follows: Firstly, a single model training is conducted, including T-Net with HR data and S-Net with eLR data.
+Then, a knowledge transfer model joint training is performed.

 In the single model training process, we use the mini-batch SGD to learn the network parameters, and the batch size is set to 256 and momentum is set to 0.9.
 The initial learning rate is 0.001, and the learning rate is divided by 10 for every 20 epochs.
-The first five epochs use the warm-up technique to find the direction of the gradient descent better.
+The first five epochs used the warm-up technique to find the direction of the gradient descent better.
 A total of 50 epochs were performed.
 Only cross-entropy was used as the loss function.
 We use the techniques of location jittering, horizontal flipping, cropping, and scale jittering for data augmentation.